ece-tushar/Verilog-memory/register_bank/README.md

 -Only one register can be used to write data at a time at the clock edge.

 Following is a block diagram shows the different ports and i/o lines, exact names that have been used inside the code, along with their bit width.
+[Code is from the NPTEL:Hardware modelling using verilog playlist on Youtube]

 ![Block Diagram](block_diagram.png)